 Overview

-In June 2012, the International Agency for Research on Cancer (IARC), an arm of the World Health Organisation, reclassified diesel engine exhaust to be a Group 1 agent – substances that are carcinogenic to humans.
-Prior to this, diesel particulate matter (DPM) had been classified as ‘probably carcinogenic’.
+In June 2012, the International Agency for Research on Cancer (IARC), reclassified diesel engine exhaust to be a Group 1 agent – substances that are carcinogenic to humans.

-The change in classification is based on the IARC working group’s conclusions that there is sufficient evidence to link exposure to diesel exhaust to an increased risk of lung cancer.
+The classification is based on the IARC working group’s conclusions that there is sufficient evidence to link exposure to diesel exhaust to an increased risk of lung cancer.

-By using personal monitors to measure DPM exposures, operations can understand the risk profile of their workers.
-CMTS is NATA-accredited for the sampling and analysis of DPM (NIOSH 5040 method).
+By using personal monitoring to measure DPM exposures, operations can understand the risk profile of their workers.
+MSOH is NATA-accredited for the sampling and analysis (by MSTS) of DPM (NIOSH 5040 method).

 Underground mining risks

-As most mines use diesel vehicles and equipment, workers may be potentially exposed to diesel exhaust fumes in areas such as:
+As most mines use diesel vehicles and equipment, workers may be exposed to diesel exhaust emissions in areas such as:

 - underground parts of a mine